robertoalonsotrillo/MetaBow_MediaPipe/README.md

    ```
 7. Restart open command line interfaces for environmental variable changes to take effect.

 8. Create Enviornment.
 The environment separates certain files from the system.
-For example, if a file needs python 2.7, you can create an environment to run it independetly of your current installed python version.
+For example, if a file needs Python 2.7, you can create an environment to run it independetly of your current installed Python version.

   you may replace "metabow" with any other term
    ```sh